 - The first column in the field definition is the value column for the variable-meaning the values to be placed in the [SelectedValue] column of the RefreshVariables data source.
 If the value column is a key column, then the second column in the field definition is the description column for the key values. - The field definition of the query must also contain any additional columns used in the [DisplayFormat] property, as well as any columns used by associated RelatedColumnValue variables.
 These columns must be placed after the key and description columns.
-All columns in the field definition must be contiguous (no blank cells in between). - It is recommended to use fully qualified Table.
-Column names in the field definition for the Axiom query.
-If you define a display format for the variable or use a dependent Related Column Value variable, both of those features require the columns to be fully qualified, and they must match the field definition entries exactly. - The Axiom query data filter can be used to filter the list of values.
-If desired, you can also (or alternatively) use the [ColumnFilter] property of the RefreshVariables data source. - All refresh behavior options for the Axiom query should be set to Off (such as Refresh on file open, Refresh on manual refresh, etc.), unless you also want the query to run at those times for reasons other than the combo box.
+All columns in the field definition must be contiguous (no blank cells in between). - It is recommended to use fully qualified Table.Column names in the field definition for the Axiom query.
+If you define a display format for the variable or use a dependent RelatedColumnValue variable, both of those features require the columns to be fully qualified, and they must match the field definition entries exactly. - The Axiom query data filter can be used to filter the list of values.
+If desired, you can also (or alternatively) use the [ColumnFilter] property of the RefreshVariables data source. - Although the query itself must be active, all refresh behavior options for the Axiom query should be set to Off (such as Refresh on file open, Refresh on manual refresh, etc.), unless you also want the query to run at those times for reasons other than the combo box.

-No Axiom query settings that impact the display in the sheet will apply to the combo box.
+- No Axiom query settings that impact the display in the sheet will apply to the combo box.
 This includes spreadsheet sorting (use data sort instead), in-sheet calc method formatting or formulas, and data range filters.
 The only Axiom query settings read from the sheet are the field definition entries.
-One way to think of it is that the values for the drop-down list are basically the same values that you see when using the Preview Axiom Query Data button on the Sheet Assistant.
+One way to think of it is that the values for the drop-down list are basically the same values that you see when using the Preview Axiom Query Data button on the Sheet Assistant. - System tables such as Axiom.Columns are not supported for use in refresh variables, and cannot be used in the Axiom query.